maciejpedzich/maciejpedzi.ch/src/content/blog/cheesing-a-subnetting-test-with-rust.md

 - **Subnets**: `(A,21), (B,37), (C,69), (D,30)`
 - **Tiebreak order**: alphabetical

 For starters we need to obtain the base and broadcast IP address of our main subnet.
-In this case it's `192.168.1.0` and `192.168.1.255` respectively.
+In this case it's quite straighforward, since 24 is 8 multiplied by 3, meaning the first three octets stay the same, so the answer is `192.168.1.0` and `192.168.1.255` respectively.
 Then we need to calculate the sizes of listed subnets.

 For each subnet, we take its number of hosts, increment it by 2 (because we have to account for the base IP and the broadcast IP) to obtain the minimal number of IP addresses we have to fit in there, and find the lowest power of 2 which is greater than or equal to that number.